vorpalnet/blade/INSTALLING.md

 ---

-## 5. Node Manager and boot services

-Node Manager runs in a **separate domain** (`nmdomain`) and serves the app/cluster domains enrolled into it, MBean mode over SSL.
-Keeping it in its own domain lets it outlive any single server restart.

-The systemd units are **generated from the live domain paths** at install time, and the helper scripts they call are staged into `$DOMAIN/bin/` so they travel with the domain — engine hosts have no repo clone, so a unit must never point into one.
-The unit's `User`/`Group` come from the domain directory's real owner; that group must exist on every engine host or the unit fails to start.
+## 7. Engine hosts: how a node joins

+Provisioning an engine host is deliberately not a second install. `install.sh` **replicates** the admin box: it `rsync`s the real versioned OCCAS home, both domains (cluster + `nmdomain`), the runtime JDK, and the TLS keystores to the same absolute paths, creates the install user over ssh, then installs and starts the boot services.
+Two consequences worth saying out loud:

+- **An engine never runs `opatch`.** It receives a home that was patched and validated once, on the admin box.
+The patch story for the tier is "patch one host, ship it" — not "patch each host and hope they match."
+- **A reboot is the boot path, tested.** The servers come up through systemd → Node Manager → `nmStart`, which is exactly what provisioning just ran.
+If provisioning worked, boot works.

+An unreachable or mis-privileged host is skipped with a warning and retried on the next run; nothing about the rest of the cluster depends on it. **Re-provision every engine host** re-renders a host's boot services, scripts, env, and TLS consistently — reach for it instead of hand-patching a unit.

 ---

+## 8. Node Manager, boot services, and the trust chain

+Node Manager runs in a **separate domain** (`nmdomain`) and serves the app/cluster domains enrolled into it, MBean mode over **mutual TLS**.
+Keeping it in its own domain lets it outlive any single server restart — including the AdminServer, which is what makes the Files app's "restart to apply" button possible.

+The pieces that make the boot path both self-contained and secure:

+- **Units are generated from the live domain paths** at install time, and the helper scripts they call are staged into `$DOMAIN/bin/` so they travel with the domain.
+Engine hosts have no repo clone, so a unit must never point into one.
+- **The unit runs as the install user**, and its `Group` must exist on every host — a missing group makes systemd refuse the unit with a `216/GROUP` error that names neither the group nor the host.
+The installer creates it everywhere for you.
+- **A per-cluster Node Manager trust store** (`nm-trust.p12`, PKCS12) is what the boot-time WLST client uses to validate Node Manager's certificate.
+Its passphrase is carried in a `0600` boot env file (`.blade-nm.env`) next to the domain, read only by systemd at start.
+Rotate the certificate and the installer **re-pushes that passphrase to every host's boot env** on the next "Create & start Node Manager", so a rotation can never strand a node's next start on a stale passphrase.
+(Two failure modes that flow from this chain — an empty trust store and a stale passphrase — are in §12.)

+---

-## 6. TLS
+## 9. TLS

 BLADE runs TLS everywhere and never uses the WebLogic demo certificate on a live port.
 At STEP 4 you either supply a certificate or generate a self-signed internal CA; the identity and trust keystores are PKCS12, kept outside the versioned home (default `~/.blade/<name>/`).
+The identity SAN covers every host, FQDN, and IP in the profile, so one certificate satisfies hostname verification across the tier.

+Changing the certificate is a first-class action, not a reinstall: run "Supply your own certificate" or "Generate a self-signed CA", then re-run "Create & start Node Manager" to propagate the new material into Node Manager and every boot env (§8).

 If you ever fall back to WebLogic's own demo certificates for a quick test, note that WebLogic 14.1.2 generates a **per-domain** demo CA — the shipped